Franz Kafka: Employment

-Private life
+Personal life

 Kafka never married.
-According to Brod, Kafka was "tortured" by sexual desire, and Kafka's biographer Reiner Stach states that his life was full of "incessant womanising" and that he was filled with a fear of "sexual failure".
-Kafka visited brothels for most of his adult life, and was interested in pornography.
+According to Brod, Kafka was "tortured" by sexual desire, and filled with a fear of "sexual failure".
+Kafka visited brothels for most of his adult life, and his collection of erotica and pornographic photographs demonstrates a connoisseur's range of interest in the genre.
 In addition, he had close relationships with several women during his lifetime.
-On 13 August 1912, Kafka met Felice Bauer, a relative of Brod, who worked in Berlin as a representative of a dictaphone company.
+On 13 August 1912, Kafka met Felice Bauer, a relative of Brod's, who worked in Berlin as a representative of a dictaphone company.
 A week after the meeting at Brod's home, Kafka wrote in his diary: